sav-che/TL-2/Authors/Engelmann, Christoph Wilhelm {std. C.W. Engelm.}.md

-> [!cite] BHL link: this entry starts at [page 345](https://www.biodiversitylibrary.org/item/103835#page/355/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 345](https://www.biodiversitylibrary.org/page/33260333) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Engelmann, Christoph Wilhelm (fl.
-1844), in Russian imperial service, teacher in mathematics and natural sciences at the gymnasium in Mitau, member of the "Kurländische Oekomenische Gesellschaft". (*C.W.
-Engelm.*).
+1844), in Russian imperial service, teacher in mathematics and natural sciences at the gymnasium in Mitau, member of the "Kurländische Oekomenische Gesellschaft".
+**Abbreviated name**: *C.W.
+Engelm.*

 #### Herbarium and types